How to Create a Sitemap

 Creating a sitemap for your website and keeping it up-to-date are important SEO best practices.
 Search engines can crawl and index your website more completely if you create a sitemap for reference.

 This necessary SEO lesson covers how to create a sitemap so you can welcome search engine spiders and help them find their way around when they visit.

 What Is a Sitemap?

-There are two kinks of Sitemaps: HTML and XML and they serve very different SEO purposes.
-An XML sitemap is a text file webmasters create that tells search engines like Google and Bing what a website contains.
+There are two kinds of Sitemaps: HTML and XML and they serve very different SEO purposes.
+An XML sitemap is a text file webmasters create that tells search engines like Google and Bing about pages, images and videos on your website.
 An HTML sitemap serves site visitors and identifies the important parts of your website.